3 Causes of Recurring Candida and What to Do About Them

 - Cardiovascular disease

 Testing for and addressing mercury overload can be a bit complex, so I recommend ruling out all other root causes before diving into treatment.
-If you suspect mercury overload is indeed the cause of your recurring Candida, check out this article for next steps.
+If you suspect mercury overload is indeed the cause of your recurring Candida, you’ll find your next steps outlined in here.

-How to Beat Candida for Good in 3 Easy Steps
+How to Beat Recurring Candida for Good in 3 Easy Steps

 Need some extra support as you work to overcome Candida overgrowth?
-Sign up for my Candida Breakthrough® Challenge and join thousands of others who have successfully taken back their health!
-In this live challenge, you will learn my 3-step proven protocol for beating Candida, including an entire module focused on recurring Candida, where we’ll cover:
+Try my Candida Breakthrough® Program and join thousands of others who have successfully taken back their health.
+You will learn my 3-step proven protocol for beating Candida, including an entire module focused on recurring Candida, where we’ll cover:

 - The strategies you need to create a gut-healthy lifestyle